adrien50/earthquake-damage-pridiction/README.md

-# internship project : Richter's Predictor: Modeling Earthquake Damage
+# Data science Internship project : Richter's Predictor: Modeling Earthquake Damage

 ### During my internship at Datamites in india, I have worked on that project for which I have received grade B+